Magyarosuchus

 Magyarosuchus is an extinct monotypic genus of metriorhynchoid thalattosuchian described for the first time from fossils discovered in the Kisgerecse Marl Formation in Hungary.
 The type species Magyarosuchus fitosi lived during the Toarcian, about 180 million years ago.
-Most of the skeleton is known, including parts of the jaw, torso, legs and tail, which was discovered in 1996.
-It was around 4.67–4.83 m long when fully grown.
+It is known from a fragmentary skeleton discovered in 1996.

+Description

+Magyarosuchus was a large thalattosuchian, the known partial jaw is deeper (taller) than other close relatives like Pelagosaurus, teeth on the lower jaw would've been oriented upwards and slightly out to the sides.
+Many isolated teeth are preserved in the holotype, these were large and recurved, possessing a circular cross-section and non-serrated edges, along vertically aligned grooves (fluting).

+Some limb bones are known, these are similar to those known from other thalattosuchian relatives, its femur and tibia are 36 cm and 21 cm long respectively.

+Many caudal vertebrae are preserved, the posterior-most one in the holotype; albeit incomplete, shows a noticeably larger neural spine than the ones before it.
+This might suggest the presence of a rudimentary vertical expansion (tail fluke) as is known in more derived metriorhynchid relatives.

+Many partial osteoderms and some complete ones are known, these would've been arranged in two dorsal, and at least two ventral rows along the body.
+Each dorsal osteoderm overlapped the one behind it, they were mostly square, and possessed a small lateral ridge.
+The ventral osteoderms also overlapped front-to-back, and were tightly sutured to the ones beside them, these were much wider than long.

 Evolution & Classification

 Magyarosuchus is an early member of the clade Metriorhynchoidea.
 These were the most marine-adapted group of thalattosuchians, with the later and more derived family Metriorhynchidae being fully marine, dolphin-like predators.
 Magyarosuchus exhibited a mosaic of adaptations for offshore life alongside ancestral, non-marine traits.
 For instance, it retained body armor similar to that of earlier thalattosuchians and terrestrial crocodylomorphs.
-However unlike those animals, Magyarosuchus had tail vertebrae that show the beginnings of a tail fluke.
-Additionally, it was the largest metriorhynchoid outside the family Metriorhynchidae, measuring about 4.67–4.83 m in body length.
-This combination of traits show that Magyarosuchus represents a transitional form between the fully ocean going metriorhynchids and their earlier non-marine ancestors.
+However unlike those animals, Magyarosuchus had a tail vertebra that may show the beginnings of a tail fluke.
+Along its size (larger than any other non-metriorhynchid metriorhynchoid) this combination of traits show that Magyarosuchus represents a transitional form between the fully ocean going metriorhynchids and their earlier non-marine ancestors.

 The cladogram below is from a 2024 study on the phylogenetic relationships of thalattosuchians.